 Run for I Love MCR

-If want to run and fundraise for the I Love MCR Charity Foundation, you can do so by clicking ‘fundraise’ here.
-What’s more, I Love MCR will reimburse your entry fee and send yoiu a free branded t-shirt or vest in time to wear for the main event, too.
+If want to run and fundraise for the I Love Manchester Charity Foundation, you can do so by clicking ‘fundraise’ below.
+What’s more, I Love MCR will reimburse your entry fee and send you a free t-shirt or vest in time to wear for the main event, too.

 To find out more about the Great Manchester Run and to sign up, click here.
-To make a donation to or fundraise for the I Love MCR Charity Foundation and help communities across Greater Manchester, click below.
+To make a donation or fundraise for the I Love MCR Foundation and help communities across Greater Manchester, click below…